dimastar2310/work/README.md

 # Image cutting
+#Last virsion is last
-Note if you using GPU you can # in the model Iam using CPU for free version.
+Note if you using GPU you can put in the code# in the model Iam using CPU for free version.
 Using 2 Detectron predictors
 first one for instance detection (object) second one we dont have sky in the data set so we use